kazumasa-kusaba/TwitterCrawler/README.md

 ## Write the access token infomation
 Write your access token information to `CONFIG` file located in the parent directory.
-Replace your information with "XXX".
+Replace "XXX" with your information
 ```CONFIG
 ACCESS_TOKEN=XXX
 ACCESS_TOKEN_SECRET=XXX